 Not managing your reputation can mean the difference between getting hired or not.
 While your client contact might have worked with you for years and knows the “real” you, your digital footprint is still out there for other stakeholders to see.
 The client contact who hired you has to be able to defend that choice to the firm’s or company’s stakeholders.
 Don’t make it hard to do.

-This is part one of a three-part series dealing with the challenges faced by professional services marketers.
-Look for the next installment in an upcoming blog post from my colleague, Liz Lindley.
+This is part one of a two-part series dealing with the challenges faced by professional services marketers.
+Read the next installment by my colleague, Liz Lindley here.

 In the meantime, I would love to hear from you.
 What do you think is the most-important thing to communicate to prospective clients to set your firm apart from the competition?
 Send me a note at email@example.com to share or tweet me @MichelleMcCorm.